ownyourbusinessdata/snowplow-s3-enrich/README.md

 terraform destroy
 ```

-There may be errors while deleting some components because it consists data not created by terraform.
+There may be errors while deleting some components because there is data not created by terraform.
 You should delete these components manually.